Ethaywien/script-loading-toolkit/README.md

 ```

 #### FunctionQueue
-`FunctionQueue` is only the queueing functionality without the script loading functionality.
+`FunctionQueue` is only the queueing functionality from `Script` without the script loading functionality.
 This can be useful for objects that might rely on a third party library being loaded, but you do not want to couple them with the logic to determine when that script should load.

 ```js
 import { FunctionQueue, BasicScript } from 'script-loading-toolkit';